‘iZombie’ Season 3 Episode 2 Spoilers: Major Eats The Brain Of A Teenage Girl And ‘He Can’t Even’

 iZombie Season 3 is in full swing as it returned last week with its premiere Heaven Just Got a Little Bit Smoother.
 The episode picked up right where it left off in Season 2, after a mass zombie outbreak at the Max Rager party.
-The episode allowed viewers to ease into the new season, by catching up on the events of the last season’s finale, and revealing where the other characters are now.
+The episode allowed viewers to ease into the new season, by catching up on the events of the last season’s finale and revealing where the other characters are now.

 iZombie Season 3’s premiere also revealed Vivian Stoll’s agenda, and it turns out she’s not a major villain after all.
 She is actually after the safety of all zombies just in case “D-day,” or “Discovery Day” dawns on them.
 Vivian, played by Andrea Savage, has a master plan and vision of a “zombie homeland” in Seattle.
 She willingly shares this with Liv Moore (played by Rose McIver) as she tries to rally her to Team Zombie.

-This plan of a zombie homeland consist of moving all zombies on an island which is between Bainbridge Island and Blake Island State Marine Park—about 30 minutes from Seattle’s city center.
-This island is owned by Fillmore-Graves, and the development on it has already started as Vivian shows Liv that construction of offices, schools and homes are underway.
+This plan of a zombie homeland consists of moving all zombies on an island which is between Bainbridge Island and Blake Island State Marine Park—about 30 minutes from Seattle’s city center.
+This island is owned by Fillmore-Graves, and the development on it has already started as Vivian shows Liv that construction of offices, schools, and homes are underway.
 Her vision is to have the zombies “self-segregate” and keep themselves safe from humans.
 The estimated time for the island to be ready is approximately 18 months.

 Vivian believes humans are not ready for zombies.
 She thinks that once they find out about the Undead’s existence, their next step would be to find ways to eradicate the zombies among them.
 This is why she has formed an army that would protect the zombies from possible harm.
 Aside from her well-trained army, Vivian Stoll has also purchased Max Rager’s Supermax formula.
 This would make her army effectively indestructible.

 In the grand scheme of things, Liv is going to be questioning which side she would pick in the end.
-With Detective Clive Babineaux (played by Malcolm Goodwin), already in the know of her little secret, Liv has no more reason not to live comfortably among her human friends.
+With Detective Clive Babineaux (played by Malcolm Goodwin) already in the know of her little secret, Liv has no more reason not to live comfortably among her human friends.

 iZombie executive producer Rob Thomas reveals to Entertainment Weekly that Season 3 would be quite different in treatment compared to Season 1 and 2.